 - pension fund contributions

-You can claim for administrative or support staff who work to directly support a project.
-For example, human resources used to recruit a specific person to work on the project.
-You can’t claim for clerical or maintenance work that would have been done anyway, like managing payroll.
+You can claim for administrative or support staff who work to directly support a project (for example, specialist cleaning staff).
+You cannot claim for clerical or maintenance work that would have been done anyway, like managing payroll.

 You can claim 65% of the relevant payments made to an external agency if they provide staff for the project.

 Subcontracted expenditure cannot be claimed unless it is directly undertaken by:

 - a charity